intesso/assets-bundler/readme.md

  - you can use the whole [glob](https://github.com/isaacs/node-glob) syntax in the `src` and `dest` pattern, as well as the [glob-var](https://github.com/intesso/glob-var) variables starting with a colon `:`

- - for development, symbolic links are created
+ - for development, symbolic links are created, using [glob-ln](https://github.com/intesso/glob-ln)

- - for production, the public folders of the modules are copied.
+ - for production, the public folders of the modules are copied, using [glob-cp](https://github.com/intesso/glob-cp)

 # install